timescale/docs.timescale.com-content/getting-started/forge-multi-node.md

 Once you’ve created your new Services and upgraded TimescaleDB, you’ll enable communication between the access node and all data nodes.
-The currently supported method for enabling communication between nodes is through **user mapping authentication**.
+The currently supported method for securing communication between nodes is through **user mapping authentication**.

 This is also a manual process for now.
 As we continue to develop Timescale Forge and multi-node functionality, this process will be a much smoother user experience,